 Welcome to the Bream Fishing Guide Victoria.
-Bream are found in many estuary systems around Victoria and have become one of the most targeted fish in all of Australia.
+Bream have become one of the most targeted fish in all of Australia.
 With the explosion of ultra-light spin rods, soft plastics, lures, kayaks and runabout boats.
 National competitions such as the ABT, Vic bream classic, Hobie classic are thriving and growing.
 What makes Bream such an intriguing fish as there renowned smarts, their fighting attributes and their ability to play with baits without taking the hook.
 Learning to master Bream fishing takes time and patience that makes you an overall better fisherman for all other species.
 They’re a brilliant species to target on ultralight spinning gear.
-There are two types of bream around Victoria the black bream is the most common and yellowfin bream which are more silver in colour.
+There are two types of bream around Victoria the black bream is the most common and the yellowfin bream which are more silver in colour.
 Most bream caught in Victoria range between 25cm & 40cm in length

-Bream have a scientific name of Acanthopagrus butcheri.
+Bream has the scientific name of Acanthopagrus butcheri.
 The minimum legal size is 28 cm and a daily bag limit of 10 over legal size.
 At FishingMad we highly recommend catch and release.

 When targeting bream with bait we recommend sandworms, prawns, maggots, scrub worms, pilchards, mussels, yabbies, raw chicken strips.
 We encourage you to read our detailed guide on catching bream with bait in Melbourne.
 A simple yet effective fishing rig is to thread a small running sinker through the mainline shown below in blue around 6 pounds.
 Then tie a small swivel to the end allowing the sinker to run up the mainline freely.
 On the other end of the swivel tie 50cm of 6-pound fluorocarbon leader which is shown in grey.
 Finished with a hook size 6 bait keeper hook.